nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Fragile:** This item suffers a disadvantage on all its saving throws.

 **Reach:** These melee weapons aren't functional within many tight dungeon corridors and spaces, but they provide superior reach in more open combat spaces.
 When applicable, they give their wielder advantage on melee combat attacks against enemies attacking with non-Reach melee weapons.

+**Reload X:** This weapon must be reloaded between uses.
+The wielder must spend X full actions reloading in order to use the weapon again.

 **Tactical:** These weapons do not do normal Hit Die based damage.
 Instead, they can be used as tactical weapons, applying various "status" effects as seen appropriate by the player and the 'Smith.
 See "Tactical Attacks" in the combat section.